Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 As the graph $H$ is being built, we \emph{partially} colour its edges so as to avoid a rainbow copy of $K_4$.
 The construction of this partial colouring can be seen in Figure~\ref{fig:partial-colouring}.

-Observe that at any point during the partial colouring procedure described in Figure~\ref{fig:partial-colouring}, the colouring is proper, and all copies of $K_4$ either contain two edges of the same colour (and will thus never become rainbow), or they are rainbow and contain a \emph{problematic triangle} (see Item \ref{itm:colouring-vx-problem} in Figure~\ref{fig:partial-colouring} for the definition).
+Observe that at any point during the partial colouring procedure described in Figure~\ref{fig:partial-colouring}, the colouring is proper, and all copies of $K_4$ either contain two edges of the same colour (and will thus never become rainbow), or they contain a \emph{problematic triangle} (see Item \ref{itm:colouring-vx-problem} in Figure~\ref{fig:partial-colouring} for the definition).

 For a colour $\chi$ and a triangle $T$, we say that \emph{$\chi$ saturates $T$} (at a given moment with respect to a given partial colouring) if $T$ contains an edge of colour $\chi$ and the third vertex of $T$ (not incident with this edge) is also incident with an edge of colour $\chi$.
 The following claim plays a central role in proving Lemma~\ref{lem:phi} in the case $\gamma = 0$.